james-ingold/james-ingold.github.io/_posts/2021-07-28-migrating-from-sequel-pro-to-sequel-ace.md

 #### Wrapping Up

-Now we've got our Sequel Pro connections moved over and an actively maintained database GUI.
-We're ready for the next decade of coding on a Mac!
+Now we've got our Sequel Pro connections moved over to Sequel Ace, an actively maintained database GUI ready for the next decade of coding on a Mac!

 ##### References: